catherineruoxiwu/catherineruoxiwu/README.md

 - ✨ I am passionate about building things that generate positive impacts.
 (Yea, I know it sounds cliché, but it is exactly the reason why I want to pursue a career in software engineering.)

 - 🔭 I am currently working on a very cool side project.
-Hopefully, it will be released in June.
+Hopefully, it will be released before June.

 - 💻 I had prior experiences in fullstack website and Android development.
 Feel free to contact me through [Linkedin](https://www.linkedin.com/in/catherine-ruoxi-w-7b46ab183/) and [email](mailto:ruoxi.wu@uwaterloo.ca)!
 I am open to project collaborations and fullstack development internship opporunities.